Building and Running Workerman Apps with ServBay

 Creating a TCP Server with Workerman

-Workerman can also be used to create generic TCP servers for any kind of application-layer TCP data.
-This is highly useful for game backends, IoT platforms, custom communication services, and more.
+Workerman can also be used to build general TCP servers to support applications based on the TCP protocol—useful for gaming backends, IoT platforms, custom communication services, etc.

 tcp_server.php